Welcome to Why Affiliate Marketing

 Options for starting an Affiliate program

-You have two choices for starting up an affiliate program, through a network, or in house.
+You have two choices for starting an affiliate program, through a network, or in house.
 For each method you still need to actively manage your affiliate program for it to become a big success.
 For those merchants with a more substantial budget they can look are hiring a dedicated affiliate manager.

-Affiliate program management involves
+Affiliate program management involves:

 Through a network